cyprich/Obsidian/School/VaCT.md

 Basic authentication - `username:password` with Base64 encoding
 Bearer authentication - uses bearer token by 3rd party device, you are sending it with every request, server then asks 3rd party about this token
-API Key - more for watching users (stats, ...) but can limit users
+API Key (API Token) - more for watching users (stats, ...) but can limit users

 These are not save